carbon-design-system/carbon-website-archive/src/content/guidelines/themes/themes.md

 ### Spacing

 Carbon has two spacing scales, one for general spacing within components and the other for layout spacing.
-Both are designed to compliment the components and typography throughout the system.
+Both are designed to complement the components and typography throughout the system.
 Each scale has its own [distinct purpose](/guidelines/spacing).
-The two scales have certain overlapping
+The two scales have certain overlapping values that serve two different roles, so be mindful when choosing a spacing token.

 ```scss
 //// _spacing